What’s happening on October 4th? Cell phone users warned of Nationwide Test

 To tame the fire before it sparked, TikToker NoahClennCarter issued a warning to all cell phone users about an upcoming nationwide test by FEMA.

-Sources have revealed that a voice may also be heard from your device saying something along the lines of, “This is a nationwide test of the Emergency Alert System, issued by the Federal Emergency Management Agency, covering the United States from 14:20 to 14:50 hours ET.
+Sources have revealed before the test that a voice may also be heard from your device saying something along the lines of, “This is a nationwide test of the Emergency Alert System, issued by the Federal Emergency Management Agency, covering the United States from 14:20 to 14:50 hours ET.
 This is only a test.
 No action is required by the public.”

 The concept originated in 1951 when the Control of Electromagnetic Radiation created an alert system for radios to warn Americans about a possible Soviet Union attack.
 Though the mission proved to be unsuccessful at the time, as missiles were able to intercept the radio waves before warnings could be sent, the Emergency Alert System was established afterward, leading to our upcoming nationwide test.